Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Third, real-time feedback loops kept the system honest.
 AI continuously compared forecasts against actual market consumption and sell-through data, monitoring for model drift and updating decision triggers as conditions changed.
 The system didn’t just plan—it learned from the gap between plan and reality.

 The result: measurable improvements across forecast accuracy, service performance, and inventory efficiency.
 Not by attempting autonomous planning.
 Not by replacing the existing system.
 By making the existing system and its people significantly more effective.
+See how similar results have been achieved in logistics with Locus in our FMCG supply chain case study.

 How to Build a Quiet AI Strategy That Actually Delivers